 6: UNIFORM & PRESENTATION

-The standards uniform is as follows:
+The standard uniform is as follows:

-Black ESP Clip on Tie
+Black ESP Clip on Tie (Company Issue Only)

-Black Smart Trousers
+Smart Black Trousers

 Black Polished Boots or Shoes

 If it is cold, you may wear a woolly hat.
 However, it must be plain and black in colour.